djipco/surface-scanmeister/configuration.md

 ### Devices

-Devices are in `/dev/bus/usb`.
+USB devices are in `/dev/bus/usb`.

 # USB Physical Ports

 `scanimage` does not provide physical port information.
-This information can be fetched with `usb-devices` (also installedc by default).
+This information can be fetched with `usb-devices` (also installed by default).
 This is what the code uses to figure which device is on which port:

 ```
 usb-devices